GoldenbergLab/lab-helper-codes/guides/aws/s3-tasks/README.md

 ```

 It's _very_ important that you follow this pattern.
 The `on_finish` or `on_start` piece of jsPsych
 structures should use a generic function that _contains_ the `saveDataToS3` function.
+Do not directly call this function outside of these tags unless you understand what you are doing.

 ## Configuring a CloudFront deployment